raeliz/raeliz/README.md

 Here are some ideas to get you started:-->
 - 🔭 I’m currently working on: Testing Automation on a mock To-Do application
-- 🌱 I’m currently learning: Playwright
+- 🌱 I’m currently learning: YAML and CI/CD

 </br>
 </br>